 Leucophleps spinospora - east of Cascades.

-Cystangium (Martellia) vesiculosum - also a Russula, white, macroscopically similar to but more widespread than G. gilkeyae and G. subalpinus.
+Russula marshallorum (Cystangium (Martellia) vesiculosum) - also a Russula, white, macroscopically similar to but more widespread than R. gilkeyae and R. orsonmilleri.

 Mycolevis siccigleba - similar Russula, light and rigid as styrofoam.
 Pale olive interior when mature.

 Lepiota (Amogaster) viridigleba - a trufflized Chlorophyllum with a pale green gleba and exterior staining orange.

 Other phyla - Fungi outside of the Basidiomycota and Ascomycota are little known because few species produce fruiting bodies large enough to see, but there are a few interesting gastroid mushrooms in other phyla.
 They have gigantic spores (50-200 microns compared to 10 microns for an average basidiospore) that can practically be seen with only a hand lens.
 Anything weird you find with giant spores should be suspected of being in one of these groups.
 Rarely noticed, to be sure, but not actually that rare.
 It makes you think - thousands upon thousands of microscopically small species and only a handful evolve to produce large fruiting bodies.
 Often with an incomplete outer layer, like Gautieria.

 Zygomycota - outer skin wears away in age like Gautieria, and the truffles (except for E. pisiformis) exude a milky latex like Lactarius truffles (Arcangeliella, Leucogaster and Leucophleps) but the textures and colours are different.